metio/terraform-provider-k8s/docs/data-sources/mutations_gatekeeper_sh_assign_v1alpha1_manifest.md

 Optional:

 - `excluded_namespaces` (List of String) ExcludedNamespaces is a list of namespace names.
-If defined, a constraint only applies to resources not in a listed namespace.
-ExcludedNamespaces also supports a prefix or suffix based glob.
-For example, 'excludedNamespaces: [kube-*]' matches both 'kube-system' and 'kube-public', and 'excludedNamespaces: [*-system]' matches both 'kube-system' and 'gatekeeper-system'.
+If defined, aconstraint only applies to resources not in a listed namespace.ExcludedNamespaces also supports a prefix or suffix based glob.
+For example,'excludedNamespaces: [kube-*]' matches both 'kube-system' and'kube-public', and 'excludedNamespaces: [*-system]' matches both 'kube-system' and'gatekeeper-system'.
 - `kinds` (Attributes List) (see [below for nested schema](#nestedatt--spec--match--kinds))
-- `label_selector` (Attributes) LabelSelector is the combination of two optional fields: 'matchLabels' and 'matchExpressions'.
-These two fields provide different methods of selecting or excluding k8s objects based on the label keys and values included in object metadata.
-All selection expressions from both sections are ANDed to determine if an object meets the cumulative requirements of the selector. (see [below for nested schema](#nestedatt--spec--match--label_selector))
+- `label_selector` (Attributes) LabelSelector is the combination of two optional fields: 'matchLabels'and 'matchExpressions'.
+These two fields provide different methods ofselecting or excluding k8s objects based on the label keys and valuesincluded in object metadata.
+All selection expressions from bothsections are ANDed to determine if an object meets the cumulativerequirements of the selector. (see [below for nested schema](#nestedatt--spec--match--label_selector))
 - `name` (String) Name is the name of an object.
-If defined, it will match against objects with the specified name.
+If defined, it will match against objects with the specifiedname.
 Name also supports a prefix or suffix glob.
-For example, 'name: pod-*' would match both 'pod-a' and 'pod-b', and 'name: *-pod' would match both 'a-pod' and 'b-pod'.
+For example, 'name: pod-*' would matchboth 'pod-a' and 'pod-b', and 'name: *-pod' would match both 'a-pod' and 'b-pod'.
-- `namespace_selector` (Attributes) NamespaceSelector is a label selector against an object's containing namespace or the object itself, if the object is a namespace. (see [below for nested schema](#nestedatt--spec--match--namespace_selector))
+- `namespace_selector` (Attributes) NamespaceSelector is a label selector against an object's containingnamespace or the object itself, if the object is a namespace. (see [below for nested schema](#nestedatt--spec--match--namespace_selector))
 - `namespaces` (List of String) Namespaces is a list of namespace names.
-If defined, a constraint only applies to resources in a listed namespace.
-Namespaces also supports a prefix or suffix based glob.
-For example, 'namespaces: [kube-*]' matches both 'kube-system' and 'kube-public', and 'namespaces: [*-system]' matches both 'kube-system' and 'gatekeeper-system'.
+If defined, a constraint onlyapplies to resources in a listed namespace.
+Namespaces also supports aprefix or suffix based glob.
+For example, 'namespaces: [kube-*]' matches both'kube-system' and 'kube-public', and 'namespaces: [*-system]' matches both'kube-system' and 'gatekeeper-system'.
-- `scope` (String) Scope determines if cluster-scoped and/or namespaced-scoped resources are matched.
+- `scope` (String) Scope determines if cluster-scoped and/or namespaced-scoped resourcesare matched.
 Accepts '*', 'Cluster', or 'Namespaced'. (defaults to '*')
-- `source` (String) Source determines whether generated or original resources are matched.
-Accepts 'Generated'|'Original'|'All' (defaults to 'All').
-A value of 'Generated' will only match generated resources, while 'Original' will only match regular resources.
+- `source` (String) Source determines whether generated or original resources are matched.Accepts 'Generated'|'Original'|'All' (defaults to 'All').
+A value of'Generated' will only match generated resources, while 'Original' will onlymatch regular resources.

 <a id="nestedatt--spec--match--kinds"></a>
 ### Nested Schema for `spec.match.kinds`

 Optional:

-- `api_groups` (List of String) APIGroups is the API groups the resources belong to. '*' is all groups.
-If '*' is present, the length of the slice must be one.
-Required.
+- `api_groups` (List of String) APIGroups is the API groups the resources belong to. '*' is all groups.If '*' is present, the length of the slice must be one.Required.
 - `kinds` (List of String)